richardhenyash/freefrom/TESTING.md

 The following error was found during the final **HTML** validation check:
 * A stray closing *i* tag was found in the **Product View** template.
 This was removed, the HTML was revalidated and passed.

-All HTML code now passes validation with no error or warnings.
+All HTML code now passes validation with no errors or warnings.
 See [HTML Validation Reports](/static/testing/validation/html)

 ### Custom CSS Styling ###
 [Custom CSS styling](/static/css/style.css) was validated using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 No errors were generated.
 10 "unknown vendor extension" warnings were generated.
 See [CSS Validation Report](/static/testing/validation/css/css-validation.pdf).
 The warnings are related to the 10 global variables declared at the top of the [Custom CSS](/static/css/style.css).
-The warnings are generated because the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) does not currently support CSS global variable declaration are are not considered to be an issue.
+The warnings are generated because the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) does not currently support CSS global variable declaration and are not considered to be an issue.
 See [Github Link](https://github.com/w3c/css-validator/pull/173).

 ### JavaScript Code Testing ##